-As of spring 2017, the committee can report progress in the following areas:
+As of fall 2018, the committee can report progress in the following areas:

 - The FADC has provided partial support for campus visits and events in diversity recruitment initiatives with Dallas' Booker T. Washington High School for the Performing and Visual Arts and Edinburg High School in Edinburg, Texas.